Kuiper Belt is a disc-shaped region of icy objects beyond the orbit of Neptune in our solar system. It is also called Edgeworth–Kuiper Belt.

 Outer Solar System and Kuiper Belt

 Pluto and Eris are the best known of these icy worlds.
 Pluto and the Moons of Pluto are extremely large members of the Kuiper belt.

 Kuiper Belt is named for astronomer Gerard Kuiper who predicted their existence.
 Objects discovered in the Kuiper Belt get their names from diverse mythologies.
-Eris is

 Missions to the Kuiper Belt

 NASA’s New Horizons spacecraft is designed to make the first close-up study of Pluto and its moons and other icy worlds in the distant Kuiper Belt.
 It arrived at Pluto on 14 July 14, 2015 and is now heading to 2014 MU69 and will fly past on January 1, 2019.

 Pluto was the first true Kuiper Belt Object to be viewed.